GrafiteInc/Builder/README.md

 admin
 ```

 Once you get the starter kit running you can register and login to your app.
-You can then you can visit the settings section of the app and set your role to admin to take full control of the app.
+You can then visit the settings section of the app and set your role to admin to take full control of the app.
 Now its time for more boilerplate generators!

 ### Bootstrap